 When we look to the deserts of the Middle East at the founding of Islam in the early 7th century, such a picture is clear.
 At that time, increased trade across western Arabia created unprecedented wealth, resulting in the rise of new urban centers that directly challenged traditional tribal structures and loyalties.
 These urban centers quickly came to represent a different set of interests from the tribal communities, and a period of internecine conflict and social upheaval ensued.

-In this context, the prophet Mohammed offered an alternative: the oma, the community professing the exclusive divinity of Allah, the moon god of polytheistic Arabia, and Mohammed as Allah’s prophetic voice.
+Mohammed offered an alternative: the oma, the community professing the exclusive divinity of Allah, the moon god of polytheistic Arabia, and Mohammed as Allah’s prophetic voice.
 In creating the oma, Mohammed and his followers forged an inextricable merger of politics and religion.
-To this day, there has never been a separation -- a “Reformation" -- in Islam.
-This is due to the very nature of the oma, which must not only be defended militarily, politically and economically -- but also expanded.
-Mohammed’s efforts to reconstitute the basis of authority and organization in Arabia -- from polytheism to a political monotheism, from cities and tribes to the oma -- made Islam’s expansionism a certainty.
+To this day, there has never been a separation – a “Reformation” – in Islam.
+This is due to the very nature of the oma, which must not only be defended militarily, politically and economically – but also expanded.
+Mohammed’s efforts to reconstitute the basis of authority and organization in Arabia – from polytheism to a political monotheism, from cities and tribes to the oma – made Islam’s expansionism a certainty.

 The cult of the moon god was particularly strong in Mohammed’s tribe, as well as in the strategic religious and trade center of Mecca.
 Drawing on these traditional beliefs, along with their accompanying loyalties and acceptable practices among devotees of the moon god, Mohammed and his oma were able to mount a serious and sustainable challenge to the status quo of Arabian power.